About 15% of children with cerebral palsy have hydrocephalus.

-Both forms of hydrocephalus cause CSF buildup in the brain, which can damage the tissues and cause cerebral palsy.
-Additionally, if hydrocephalus is not diagnosed and treated early enough, it can be fatal.
+Both forms of hydrocephalus cause CSF buildup in the brain, which may damage the tissues and cause cerebral palsy.
+Additionally, if hydrocephalus is not diagnosed and treated early enough, it could be fatal.

 Signs and Symptoms of Hydrocephalus

-Hydrocephalus can range from mild to severe.
+Hydrocephalus may range from mild to severe.
 Depending on its severity, individuals may demonstrate various symptoms.

 - Rapid head growth